EVORA-project/evora-ontology/models/docs/specificityDocumented.md

 # Slot: specificity documented (specificityDocumented)

-_Boolean value indicating whether the specificity of the product has been formally documented_
+_Boolean value indicating whether the specificity of the product has been formally documented._